 This option specifies whether to check for non-terminal wildcards.
 Non-terminal wildcards are almost always the result of a failure to understand the wildcard matching algorithm (RFC 4592).
-Possible modes are warn and ignore (the default).
+Possible modes are warn (the default) and ignore.

 zonename

 This indicates the domain name of the zone being checked.